himakio/studies/README.md

 * **Live Search Suggestions**

-> If you don't remember the stock symbol but only the name of company, no need to worry with live search suggestions where you can see the stock s
+> If you don't remember the stock symbol but only the name of company, no need to worry with live search suggestions where you can see the stock symbol by sea